Turtle Town, Maui

 Turtle Town is the name given to the general area between Makena’s One’uli Black Sand Beach and Nahuna Point.
 You may also hear it referred to as “Five Caves” or “Five Graves” due to the area’s many underwater caves and the graveyard that visitors pass when reaching the area from shore.
 Whatever you prefer to call it, rest assured that it’s among the top snorkeling sites on Maui.

-If you plan on joining us for a private tour, you’ll depart from shore at Makena Landing and paddle to Turtle Town to experience one of the area’s many unique snorkeling spots.
+If you plan on joining us for a private kayak tour or SUP lesson, you’ll depart from shore at Makena Landing and paddle to Turtle Town to experience one of the area’s many unique snorkeling spots.

 History of Turtle Town